Pylons/translationstring/docs/glossary.rst

    :sorted:

    Translation String
-     An instance of :class:`internatl.TranslationString`, which is a class that behaves like a Unicode string, but has several extra attributes such as ``domain``, ``msgid``, and ``mapping`` for use during translation.
+     An instance of :class:`translationstring.TranslationString`,
+     which is a class that behaves like a Unicode string, but has several extra attributes such as ``domain``, ``msgid``, and ``mapping`` for use during translation.
 Translation strings are usually created by hand within software, but are sometimes created on the behalf of the system for automatic template translation.
-For more information, see :ref:`internatl_module`.
+For more information, see
+     :ref:`translationstring_module`.

    Translation String Factory
      A factory for generating :term:`translation string` objects which